Jesus-David-Rangel/OCD-Exploration-Analysis/README.md

 ---

-### Demographic and Clinical Analysis of OCD Patients: Insights for Mental Health Management
+### Demographic and Clinical Analysis of OCD Patients

 **Project Description:**